melezhik/outthentic/README.md

 Obviously project may contain more than one story.

-Stories are mapped into directories inside project root directory.
+Stories are mapped into directories inside the project root directory.

 Here is an example: